Finder makes money from featured partners, but editorial opinions are our own.

 • Security risks – you lose your investment if it gets stolen

-One common way to invest in silver is over the stock market.
+One common way to invest in silver is via the stock market, such as the Australian Securities Exchange (ASX).

 Pros